-If you cannot find the information you need here, please contact the AFP Recruitment Team.
+If you cannot find the information you need here, please contact AFP Recruitment.

 Requirements for joining the AFP